oegedijk/explainerdashboard/docs/source/hub.rst

 Possible use cases are:

 1. Showcasing multiple models to compare and decide which one to put into production
-2. Keeping ExplainerDashboards up and running for all models in production.
+2. Keeping ExplainerDashboards up and running for all models in production in a single place

 You can initialize an ``ExplainerHub`` by passing in a list of ``ExplainerDashboards``::